SkylineCommunications/dataminer-docs/connector-help/connector_help/Cisco_Compression_System.md

 ### Resource Info

-This page displays a SNMP table containing ID, name, location and type of the resources present on the Copernicus.
+This page displays an SNMP table containing ID, name, location and type of the resources present on the Copernicus.
 The table is updated with the bindings of the following traps: **copResourceAdded**, **copResourceRemoved**, **copResourceRespondingStatusChanged** and **copResourceAlarmStatusChanged**.